TosbackCgusBridge-Bot/CGUs-versions/Subaru/Privacy Policy.md

 Subaru has the utmost respect for the environment and is a proud partner of Leave No Trace.
 Care was taken not to harm the environment when taking this photo.

-Subaru, SUBARU BOXER, Ascent, BRZ, Forester, Impreza, Legacy, Outback, STI, Tribeca, WRX, XV Crosstrek and EyeSight are registered trademarks.
+Subaru, SUBARU BOXER, BRZ, Forester, Impreza, Legacy, Outback, STI, Tribeca, WRX, XV Crosstrek and EyeSight are registered trademarks.

 iPod and iPad are registered trademarks of Apple Inc..
 Brembo is a registered trademark of Freni Brembo S.p.A..
 Alcantara is a registered trademark of Alcantara S.p.A and Alcantara is produced by Toray Group..
 TORSEN is a registered trademark of JTEKT Corporation..
 BBS is a registered trademark of BBS Kraftfahrzeugtechnik AG..
 Bluetooth is a registered trademark of Bluetooth SIG, Inc..
 HomeLink® and the HomeLink® house icon are registered trademarks of Gentex Corporation..
 Aha and Harman Kardon are a registered trademarks of Harman International Industries, Inc..
 Android is a trademark of Google Inc..
 HD Radio is a registered trademark of iBiquity Digital Corporation..
 Pandora is a registered trademark of Pandora Media, Inc..
 SiriusXM and SiriusXM NavTraffic are registered trademarks of SiriusXM Satellite Radio, Inc.. iHeart is a registered trademark of Clear Channel.